Sensory profile self-screen · shared result

 Other bands on this screen

-- Moderate sensory loadSome sensory channels are clearly elevated for you.
-The per-channel breakdown below is where the actual useful information lives — even a moderate overall score with one or two str…
+- Moderate sensory loadSome of your sensory channels are clearly elevated.
+The channel-by-channel breakdown below is the useful part — even one or two strongly elevated channels are a real signal worth s…

-- Profound sensory loadYour responses suggest sensory differences across most channels, at intensities that materially shape your daily life.
-The accommodations in the per-channel section are starting po…
+- Profound sensory loadYour answers suggest sensory differences across most channels, strong enough to shape daily life.
+The ideas in the channel-by-channel section are starting points; an occupational t…

 Not a diagnosis.
 Not medical advice.
 A self-screen result is a starting point — for self-understanding and, where it helps, a clinician conversation.